What are the benefits of Compost Tea?

 - Increases the number of organisms on and around the plant to compete with disease-causing organisms.

-- Occupies the space around the infection sites so even if the disease-causing organisms do start to grow, they can’t penetrate into the tissues of the plant.
+- Occupies the space around the infection sites so even if the disease-causing organisms start to grow, they can’t penetrate into the plant’s tissues.

 - High nutritional value for plants and soil

 - Feed beneficial organisms that protect plants (occupy infection sites)

 - Aids in the breakdown of toxins in the soil and on plants